Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 And no one can do anything right.

-Yeah, it's it's not even that.
+Yeah, it's not even that.

-Like the opposite decision of success and prosperity and decency is made.
+The opposite decision of success and prosperity and decency is made.

-It's like I'm quite optimistic though, you know.
+I'm quite optimistic, though, you know?

 Yeah, yeah, exactly.

-The pendulum must swing the other way, finally.
+The pendulum must swing the other way finally.

 The system has to collapse at some point.

-Uh paying people is more important than the work that comes for it.
+Paying people is more important than the work that comes for it.

 GDP go up.